jorgefz/ulib/readme.md

 int *arr = a_intcpy(const int *src, size_t s)
 ```

-*Reverse an array*
+*Reverse an array*.
-Reverses the values of an input array,
+Reverses the values of an input array
 and saves them at the same location.
 It returns a pointer to the input array.
-On fail, it returns NULL.
+On fail, it returns the NULL pointer.

 ```c
 int *arr = intrev(int *arr, size_t s)